 - Start by washing your hands.
 Whenever you can get in a good lesson on hygiene and daily living skills, go for it!

 - Have all your ingredients and utensils ready so you won’t have to get up during the fun.
 Better yet, have your child move about the kitchen with you before you get started and help you find all the things you’ll need.

 - Have your child help with as many of the steps as possible.
-The more he gets his hands in the batter or feels the eggs crack open, the better he’ll understand what a cake really is.
+The more children get their hands in the batter or feel the eggs crack open, the better they’ll understand what a cake really is.